-Subsidiary/ Consolation Tournament: This may be a separate bracket of play for losers of the initial round in a tournament, or it may be considered a new event if a separate draw between eligible teams is held.
+Subsidiary/Consolation Tournament: This may be a separate bracket of play for losers of the initial round in a tournament, or it may be considered a new event if a separate draw between eligible teams is held.

 Club Event: Any club-level game, league or tournament that is not a USPA National, Circuit or Sanctioned Event.
-In a Club Event, a USPA member club's Host Tournament Committee may adopt one or more variances from the USPA Rules before the event with notice to the teams, providing that the USPA member club accepts responsibility for the consequences of any such adoption and the USPA member club's Host Tournament Committee believes that any such adoption is in the best interest of the USPA member club and the sport.
+A Club Event is different from a USPA-Supported Activity (e.g., a clinic, meeting or forum conducted at or by a member club with USPA support), and does not include practices, practice games, clinics, drills, lessons, meetings or similar activities conducted at or by a member club, whether with or without USPA support.
+In a Club Event, a USPA member club's Host Tournament Committee may adopt one or more variances from the USPA Rules before the event with notice to the teams, provided that (i) the USPA member club's Host Tournament Committee believes that any such variance adoption is in the best interest of the USPA member club and the sport; and (ii) the USPA member club accepts responsibility and any liability for the consequences of any such variance adoption(s).
+Notwithstanding the foregoing, no USPA member club or Host Tournament Committee may adopt any variance from USPA Outdoor Rule 4a, USPA Arena Rules 3a(2), or USPA Arena Rule 4b(7) (regarding helmet requirements).